 Ingredients

-- 2 or 3 medium sized tomatoes, preferably organic, heirloom or homegrown
+- 3 tomatoes (medium sized, preferably organic, heirloom or homegrown)

-- slices of toast (try to use a crusty Italian loaf, ciabatta or a baguette)
+- slices of toast (to serve, try to use a crusty Italian loaf, ciabatta or a baguette)

 Instructions